Chaparral 2F: Background

 With the success of the 2E in the Can-Am championship, Hall decided to implement his rear wing structure into the 2D's successor.
 The 2D was a closed-roof version of the Chaparral 2, which had been Chaparral's primary race car from 1963 to 1965 in the World Sportscar Championship (WSC).
 Introduced for the 1966 season of the WSC, the 2D was oft stricken with mechanical issues, with a single win coming at the 1966 1000 km of Nürburgring.
 The third original 2 chassis was converted into a single 2F, with the other 2D being converted into a 2F later on in the 1967 World Sportscar Championship season.

 Hall's connection to Chevrolet began in 1962, at the unveiling of the Chevrolet Corvair Monza GT at Elkhart Lake, Wisconsin.
 The concept car's semi-monocoque piqued his interest, and thus began his relationship with Frank Winchell, the Monza GT's designer.
-Winchell was simultaneously running a program in his department at General Motors to develop a mid-engined Chevrolet Corvette, featuring an automatic transaxle.
+Winchell was simultaneously running a program in his department at General Motors to develop a mid-engined version of the Chevrolet Corvette, featuring an automatic transaxle.
 Hall further courted GM when their research and development department requested to use his track, Rattlesnake Raceway, for testing after Ralph Nader published his book Unsafe at Any Speed: The Designed-In Dangers of the American Automobile in 1965, which alleged that the American automobile industry was ignoring safety features when designing cars.
 The relationship never extended to a full on factory-backed effort, with GM engineer Jim Musser saying "We stayed in the background because we weren't meant to be racing at the time.
 We never sponsored the Chaparral program with cash.
 We did provide bits and pieces, and they did lots of our testing, from which we both benefited."
-Among those bits and pieces was the transmission for the 2F, a Chevrolet 3-speed automatic transaxle, replacing the previous Cooper and Colotti manual transmissions they had previously used.
+Among those "bits and pieces" was the transmission for the 2F, a Chevrolet automatic 3-speed transaxle, replacing the previous Cooper and Colotti manual transmissions they had previously used.
 Despite Musser's assertions that Chaparral was never officially or unofficially supported by GM, there still remained much speculation within the racing community as to what capacity Hall and Sharp were involved with GM.